 Movie Theaters, Meeting Spaces and Entertainment Facilities

-Various entertainment businesses and meeting venues are allowed to open, including the following:
+Various entertainment businesses and meeting venues are allowed to reopen under Phase 3, including the following:

 Guests must be in seats except to enter, leave, visit the restroom, or obtain food or drink.
 Each group of guests must be seated so that they are spaced out by six feet in all directions from other groups of guests.
 The capacity limit is the lesser of the following: